filecoin-project/filecoin-docs/docs/get-started/lotus/installation.md

 ### Build and install Lotus

-The installation instructions are different depending on which CPU in your Mac:
+The installation instructions are different depending on which CPU is in your Mac:

 - [M1-based CPUs](#m1-based-cpus)
 - [Intel and AMD-based CPUs](#intel-and-amd-based-cpus)